-This formulation was introduced by \citet{lin2006quasi} as a way to incorporate prior information without requiring a fully specified likelihood.
-More broadly, \citet{greco2008robust} and \citet{ventura2016pseudo} discuss a general class of robust pseudo-posteriors, of which the quasi-posterior is a special case. \citet{ventura2010default} further develop objective Bayesian priors suitable for quasi-posterior inference. \citet{agnoletto2025bayesian} provide a rigorous formulation of the quasi-posterior as a special case of the generalised Bayesian update framework proposed by \citet{bissiri2016general}.
-They show that the quasi-posterior is asymptotically Gaussian and, more remarkably, that it is \textit{well calibrated}—in the sense that it achieves correct asymptotic frequentist coverage—when the dispersion parameter \( \psi^{\ast} \) is estimated using~\eqref{Equ:psi_est}.
-We note that an alternative Bayesian approach that also relies only on specifying means and variances is given by Bayes linear methods \citep{goldstein1999bayes, astfalck2024generalised}.
-However, the quasi-posterior yields a full posterior distribution over \( \beta \), offering a more familiar output that naturally extends to model and variable selection.
+\citet{greco2008robust} and \citet{ventura2016pseudo} discussed a general class of robust pseudo-posteriors, of which the quasi-posterior is a special case. \citet{ventura2010default} further developed objective Bayesian priors suitable for quasi-posterior inference. \citet{agnoletto2025bayesian} provided a rigorous formulation of the quasi-posterior as a special case of the generalised Bayesian update framework proposed by \citet{bissiri2016general}.
+They show that the quasi-posterior is asymptotically Gaussian and that it is \textit{well calibrated}—in the sense that it achieves correct asymptotic frequentist coverage for parameters $\beta$—when the dispersion parameter \( \psi^{\ast} \) is estimated using~\eqref{Equ:psi_est}.
+Bayes linear methods \citep{goldstein1999bayes, astfalck2024generalised} provide an alternative approach that only requires specifying means and variances.
+However, the quasi-posterior provides a more familiar output that naturally extends to model and variable selection.

-\subsection{Motivating Examples}
+\subsection{Motivating examples}

 We now present two examples that motivate using the quasi-posterior for variable selection.